TeonLucas/tictactoe/README.md

 * Default Transaction events from the Node.js server
 * A custom attribute to identify each render of the index template

 The custom attribute was added to provide a more complete illustration for instrumenting a Node.js server.
-Let's say for example we want to know the average number of times each user renders the html page for our single page app.
-This metric is generated in [server.js](https://github.com/DavidSantia/tictactoe/blob/master/src/server/server.js) like so:
+Let's say we want to count the number of times each user renders the html page for our single page app.
+This metric we need to identify these events is generated in [server.js](https://github.com/DavidSantia/tictactoe/blob/master/src/server/server.js) like so:
 ```
 let id = Math.random().toString(36).substr(2);
 newrelic.addCustomAttribute('indexRenderId', id);